wp-plugins/wp-auto-featured-image/readme.txt

 You can set default image using your WordPress admin panel in \"WAFI\".

 == Screenshots ==
-1. Set default featured image.
+1. Admin panel set default featured image.

 == Frequently Asked Questions ==

-= Will this auto set thumbnail for all existing posts/pages =
+= Will this auto set thumbnail for all existing posts/pages? =

 This wil work for the post types you have configured from admin, it will work for newly cretaed or modified posts after your configuration from admin panel.

-= Can I choose specific post type for this =
+= Can I choose specific post type for this? =

 Yes, there is option from admin to set it for custom post types.

-= Can I choose custom image for default image =
+= Can I choose custom image for default image? =

 Yes, there is option from admin to set.